Project SEARCH

 - Currently enrolled in a local high school special education program or transition program.

-- Willing to apply for services with the Division of Vocational Rehabilitation (DVR) as well as enroll in services with the preferred Community Center Board (CCB).
+- Willing to apply for services with the Division of Vocational Rehabilitation (DVR).

 - Open to travel training to gain skills to travel to the program independently via public transportation, Access-a-Ride, carpooling, etc.